Very important! Many rabbits die regularly due to GI stasis, a quickly fatal condition, frequently caused by improper diets.

 Fruit

-Limit fruits to 1 teaspoon per 2 lbs. of body weight per day (or 1-2 tablespoons per 5 lbs. of body weight per day) from the list below of high fiber fruits.
+Limit fruits to 1 teaspoon per 2 lbs. of body weight a few times a week, not daily (or 1-2 tablespoons per 5 lbs. of body weight a few times a week) from the list below of high fiber fruits.
 Cut out fruit if dieting.

 Sugary fruits such as bananas and grapes should be used only sparingly, as occasional treats.
 Bunnies love sweets and will devour them, so be careful.
 Too much sugar slows the GI tract and leads to GI stasis.